-You’ll need a 2:1 honours degree or an equivalent qualification.
-We welcome applicants with design experience in areas such as architecture, urban design, landscape architecture, interaction design, architectural/environmental engineering, structural/material engineering, robotics.
+You’ll need a 2:1 honours degree or an equivalent qualification related to design in the built environment.
+Related subjects include architecture, urban design, landscape architecture, interaction design, architectural/environmental engineering, structural/material engineering and robotics.

 Months of entry

 Digital technologies are changing the way buildings and urban spaces are designed, constructed and inhabited.
 On this course, you’ll gain the skills required to produce innovative architecture in the digital era.